About the course

 Interviews are normally held as part of the admissions process.

 Candidates whose written applications appear to suggest that basic requirements for entry to the course have been fulfilled will be invited to participate in an interview.
-All shortlisted applicants will therefore be expected to participate in an interview with the Course Director and another member of the academic team.
-The interview will be conducted either by telephone or video link.
+All shortlisted applicants will therefore be expected to participate in an interview with the Course Directors.
+The interview will be conducted via Microsoft Teams or by telephone.

-Interview arrangements will be fixed you at a mutually convenient time.
-The purpose of the interview is to:
+Interview arrangements will be arranged with you at a mutually convenient time.
+The interviews typically take place within three weeks of the application deadline.

 - ensure that you are fully informed of the standard of achievement and level of commitment required by the course of study; and